bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/GeoMap - Computer Geo-Locations.md

 Here is a shortcut for you!

 The Power BI code below is an export of the query example run using a 24-hour time interval.
-Simply copy and paste the code into Power BI Desktop, then replace the "<WorkspaceID>" placeholder in the API URL with a valid Workspace ID to which you have access and you can start creating your report.
+Simply copy and paste the code into Power BI Desktop, then replace the 'WorkspaceID' placeholder in the API URL with a valid Workspace ID to which you have access and you can start creating your report.

 ```
 let AnalyticsQuery =
-let Source = Json.Document(Web.Contents("https://api.loganalytics.io/v1/workspaces/<WorkspaceID>/query",
+let Source = Json.Document(Web.Contents("https://api.loganalytics.io/v1/workspaces/'WorkspaceID'/query",
 [Query=[#"query"="
    Heartbeat
    | distinct Computer, ComputerEnvironment, RemoteIPCountry, RemoteIPLatitude, RemoteIPLongitude",#"x-ms-app"="OmsAnalyticsPBI",#"timespan"="P1D",#"prefer"="ai.response-thinning=true"],Timeout=#duration(0,0,4,0)])),